Extreme cold straight from the Arctic to plunge south to Gulf of Mexico

 The surge of cold air will probably even be enough to develop widespread Arctic sea smoke, a photogenic type of fog that forms when frigid temperatures pass over comparatively mild waters.
 The Gulf of Mexico may appear to be steaming once the frosty air mass sags south.

 Meanwhile, dangerous winter weather spans the eastern periphery of the dominant dredge of cold, with freezing fog advisories and ice storm warnings stretching along the stationary cold front through the mid-Mississippi and Tennessee Valleys.
-Up to half an inch of glaze is possible in parts of Arkansas, extreme northwestern Tennessee and Kentucky.
+Up to a half-inch of glaze is possible in parts of Arkansas, extreme northwestern Tennessee and Kentucky.

 Such a large amount of ice should be enough for downing trees and power lines in this region, as well as making travel nearly impossible on roadways.